 - Plants (some of which can be dangerous)

 - Different temperatures

 - Different weather conditions

 Finding a rabbit harness isn’t as simple as many people think.
 You need to consider the different types of harnesses available.
-Remember, make sure not to buy a neck leash.
+Remember, make sure not to buy a neck collar.
 Buying a leash made from elastic will be much better for your rabbit and allow them to move and resist without obstructing their breathing or damaging their sensitive bodies.